Emitters

 Placement changes the touchgrid behavior:

-Instant: touch to place, release to remove
+Instant: Touch to place and emitter, release to remove it.

-Toggle: touch to toggle
+Toggle: Touch to toggle the emitter placement.

-Latch: once all fingers are removed, all emitters are cleared at next placement
+Latch: Once all fingers are removed, all emitters are cleared at next placement.

 Channel determines which MIDI channel the emitter listens to.
-When set to Global, it follows the MIDI channel set in Settings .
+When set to Global, it follows the MIDI channel set in Settings

 Tip

-Press the Emitters button twice to edit the last edited emitter.
+button twice to edit the last edited emitter.

 Once a grain is generated and already in flight, it will stop either when it runs its course, or if the voice playing it is released.